icodethings/icodethings.github.io/_posts/2016-01-20-house-2-wifi-link.markdown

 In Australia the average internet connection is ADSL2+, according to a quick google, the average speed being around 10Mbps.
 While that's not that bad, some areas have the ability to get [HFC](https://en.wikipedia.org/wiki/Hybrid_fibre-coaxial) at about 100Mbps.
-Something my parents house has and my house is in a small black spot.
+Something my parents house has and my house doesn't.
 While I could get an ADSL2+ connection, I thought it would be a good chance to play with PTP wireless network links.

 <!--more-->